everpub/openscienceprize/proposal.md

 work.

-We believe that research progresses by building on previous research.
-Having to reinvent the wheel many times over is a waste of resources.
+We believe that research progresses by building on previous research and that having to reinvent the wheel many times over is a waste of resources.
+Einstein's theory of general relativity, together with Schwarzschild's work lead to a theory of black holes, and a few weeks ago LIGO detected gravitational waves caused by two black holes colliding.

-While sharing research data and code are solved problems, applying this shared code to the shared data requires great technical expertise.
+While sharing research data and code are solved problems for a most fields of research, applying this shared code to the shared data requires great technical expertise.
 By not sharing the environment in which the code can be successfully applied to the data we create a high barrier to reuse.